UMNLibraries/tiny_etl/README.md

       :dir: '/tmp/data'
 ```

-Create a Ruby file and run the ingester:
+Create a Ruby file and run the ingester (a single batch of OAI results in this case):

 app.rb
 ```